rangelMatt/reading-notes/README.md

 ## Self Proclaimed Lifelong Learner

-I am Matt, and I love to learn.
+Hello, I am Matt, and I love to learn.
 But it doesn't mean that I don't get *frustrated* and want to quit sometimes.
 I live in a constant battle of wanting to learn something quickly and knowing it immediately to ~~throwing the computer against the wall~~ being okay with struggling to learn a new concept.

 ### This is how I will keep myself in a growth mindset